shivanaguttiadi/Adi_DevOps_Answers/Adi_DevOps_Details.md

 **The Below URL Details **

-**✈️ AWS Cloud Quetiond and Answers**
+**✈️ AWS Cloud Quetions and Answers**

-**✈️ Terraform Quetiond and Answers**
+**✈️ Terraform Quetions and Answers**

-**✈️ CICD  Quetiond and Answers**
+**✈️ CICD  Quetions and Answers**

-**✈️ Git Quetiond and Answers**
+**✈️ Git Quetions and Answers**

-**✈️ Kububenetes Quetiond and Answers**
+**✈️ Kububenetes Quetions and Answers**

-**✈️ Ansible Quetiond and Answers**
+**✈️ Ansible Quetions and Answers**

-**✈️ Linux Quetiond and Answers**
+**✈️ Linux Quetions and Answers**

-**✈️ Scripting Quetiond and Answers**
+**✈️ Scripting Quetions and Answers**

 **AWS **

  Amazon Web Services, which is a cloud computing platform provided by Amazon.
 It offers a wide range of services, including computing power, storage options, database management, machine learning, networking, and more, all delivered over the internet.
 AWS enables businesses to access scalable and reliable infrastructure without the need for physical hardware investments.

-Please find the AWS interview questions and answers on platforms below like GitHub by searching for repositories.
+For AWS, you can find AWS interview questions and answers on platforms below like GitHub by searching for repositories.
 These repositories compile questions commonly asked in interviews along with their answers, making it easier to prepare for AWS-related discussions.

-▶️ AWS Cloud Quetiond and Answers
+AWS Cloud Quetions and Answers ▶️
 [click here](https://github.com/shivanaguttiadi/Adi_DevOps_Answers/tree/DevOps_Answers_AWS)